 So what's all this stuff about

-But why Nova Caesaria?
-The island's name Jersey derives from its earlier name during Roman occupation.
-At that time it was one of many places named in honor of Caesar: there were many Caesarias around the Roman world.
-The way we pronounce Caesaria in English today (suh-SAIR-ee-uh) doesn't sound a great deal like the way we pronounce Jersey today to the non-linguist.
-But if you think of how the man's name Cesare is pronounced in Italian (CHEZZ-uh-ray) and extend that to Caesaria (chezz-uh-REE-uh) you can better see how the word Caesaria morphed into Jersey (the flip of the z/r to r/z is a common sort of language evolution).
+But why was it also called Nova Caesarea?
+The name of the Isle of Jersey has been thought by some to be derived from the name of a settlement during the height of the Roman Empire: Caesarea.
+The way we pronounce Caesarea in English today (suh-SAIR-ee-uh) doesn't sound a great deal like the way we pronounce Jersey today to the non-linguist.
+But if you think of how the man's name Cesare is pronounced in Italian (CHEZZ-uh-ray) and extend that to Caesarea (chezz-uh-REE-uh) you can better see how the word Caesarea might have morphed into Jersey (the flip of the z/r to r/z is a common sort of language evolution).

 In the late 1780s New Jersey minted its own coinage.
 These New Jersey Coppers used a Latin form in their legend.